dimokaramanlis/subunit_grid_model/README.md

 These can be downloaded from the repository https://gin.g-node.org/gollischlab/Karamanlis_Gollisch_2023_RGC_spiketrains_natural_movies_and_subunit_models.
 First you need to download and unpack the datasets in the same path as the repository.

 ### Flashed gratings
-The script `demo_flashed_gratings.m` will guide you through data loading, model fitting.
+The script `demo_flashed_gratings.m` will guide you through data loading and model fitting.
 This script also uses the fitted model to generate predictions for natural images.

 You will need datasets for which `gratingflashes_data.m` is available.
 You can change the path of the dataset at the beginning of the script.
 Model components can be visualized during the fitting process by setting the parameter `options.showfig` to `True`.